chipmuenk/modular_synths/teensy/teensy.md

 ## Faust

 [Faust](../faust.md) is a functional programming language for sound synthesis and audio processing. [faust2teensy](https://faustdoc.grame.fr/manual/tools/#faust2teensy) creates an object that can be used with the Teensy audio library.

-See also the tutorial [Faust for Teensy](https://faustdoc.grame.fr/tutorials/teensy/).
+See also the tutorial [Faust for Teensy](https://faustdoc.grame.fr/tutorials/teensy/) and the presentation at Grame 2020 [Making Faust run on Hardware - Building a simple prototype Poly Synth with Faust DSP, Arduino, Teensy 4.0, and Modular](https://www.youtube.com/live/EhgaFutFbQg?feature=shared) with [resources on GitHub](https://github.com/makingsoundmachines/Faust-on-Teensy)

 # Synth and Audio Projects with Teensy Microcontroller Boards